The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 The Thesis Committee is initially responsible for determining whether the thesis proposal is acceptable.
 The acceptability of the thesis proposal is documented by signatures of the members of the Thesis Committee on the Application to Candidacy form.
 The thesis advisor and the student are to meet with the Committee on a regular basis, approximately every 6 months.
 Upon completion of the thesis research and submission of the final draft of the thesis document, the student defends the thesis before the Committee and the Department.

 The graduate programs are designed to allow flexibility in order to meet the diverse requirements of graduate students.
 Nevertheless, the programs are structured to ensure that all graduate students receive outstanding training to prepare them for professional careers.
-Therefore, a core curriculum containing several Pharmacology and other Biomedical Science courses is required.
+Therefore, a core curriculum containing several Pharmacology and other Biomedical Sciences courses is required.
 Exemptions may be obtained only by special permission.
-A petition for such exemption must be made to the Director of Graduate Studies and be approved by the GES.
+A petition for such exemption must be made to the Director of Graduate Studies and be approved by the Graduate Committee.

-Each student is expected to give three seminars (PMY 505-506) to fulfill the requirements for the Ph.D degree.
+Each student is expected to give at least 2 seminars (PMY 505-506) to fulfill the requirements for the Ph.D degree.
 The first two seminars will be presented in the second year of matriculation.
 The faculty member directing PMY 505-506 must approve the choice of topics for these seminars.
 Students must complete these two seminars and receive passing grades for the course.
+Please consult with the Course Director of PMY 505/506 for further information.

-The third student seminar will consist of an oral presentation of the student's research at a meeting outside of the Department, as for example, the Buffalo SFN Chapter meeting or at a National or International scientific meeting.
-Alternatively, a formal oral presentation to the Departmental faculty may fulfill requirements for the third seminar.
-The third seminar will be graded on an S/U basis.
+Students are also strongly encouraged to deliver an oral presentation of the student's research at a meeting outside of the Department, as for example, the Buffalo SFN Chapter meeting or at a National or International scientific meeting.
+These expectations are outlined in the letter of intent signed by students’ mentors upon acceptance into a lab.

 Within the Department of Pharmacology and Toxicology, the faculty evaluates student performance in courses on a standard four point grading system.

 In order to encourage students to take elective courses outside of their concentration area, departmental electives may be graded on an S/U basis.
-However, the Director of Graduate Studies, the GES, and the student’s thesis advisor must approve taking such courses on a pass/fail basis.
-The PhD program cannot include more than 10 credit hours of S/U grades.
+However, the Director of Graduate Studies, the Graduate Committee, and the student’s thesis advisor must approve taking such courses on a pass/fail basis.
+The Ph.D. program cannot include more than 10 credit hours of S/U grades.

+The graduate program understands the importance of students having adequate time off from the laboratory.
+However, research progress should continue at a reasonable pace to ensure a timely graduation.
+Two (2) weeks of vacation may be taken after completion of the Spring semester per academic year.
+Students with compelling reasons for taking a longer vacation or leave or who are unable to meet the requirements of the Departmental calendar must receive explicit written permission from the student’s mentor, Director of Graduate Studies, and the Department Chair.
+The request for this, in writing, must be made in a timely fashion, i.e., prior to making airline or other arrangements, to allow review by the mentor, Director of Graduate Studies, and the Department Chair.
 Students must adhere to the calendar set forth by the Department.
 No vacations may be taken during coursework or rotations.
-Students may take up to two (2) weeks of vacation after completion of the Spring semester.
-Students with compelling reasons for taking a longer vacation or leave or who are unable to meet the requirements of the Departmental calendar must receive explicit written permission from the Director of Graduate Studies or the Department Chair.
-The request for this, in writing, must be made in a timely fashion, i.e., prior to making airline or other arrangements, to allow review by the Director of Graduate Studies and the Department Chair.
 Failure to receive prior approval may result in loss of financial support and/or termination from the Program.

 In the selection process for admission of graduate students, constant efforts are made to identify and admit those students likely to succeed in completing all of the requirements for obtaining their graduate degree in Pharmacology and Toxicology.
 However, it is recognized that some students may not be successful in completing all of the requirements.